electrickery/InfidelRunningStat/README.md

 * work out why the Arduino IDE doesn't want to work with the library header file.
 Including source code is not the correct way, but it appears to work.
 * Allowing changing the measurement interval, now fixed to 5 seconds.
 There is a rudimentary command interpreter included, but only commands for starting, pausing, muting, umuting and clearing are implemented.
+* Add reset for min and max values.

 F.J.
 Kraan, fjkraan@electrickery.nl